natgo/wt-wiki-scraper/wikitext-transpiled/aircraft/F-104G%20(China).md

 * Very poor overall manoeuvrability and terrible low-speed manoeuvrability
 * Bleeds off airspeed quickly in sustained turns
-* Only 750 rounds of cannon ammo, trigger discipline is a must
 * Lack of countermeasures is a major handicap as the IR missiles the F-104G commonly faces are extremely difficult for it to dodge without flares

 == History ==